 What can fleet managers do to maintain healthy drivers?

 We look at some of the common conditions that could be affecting your drivers and how you can support a healthy fleet.

 A late finish attending a corporate evening, driving later at night or a lack of sleep are all contributing factors towards being fatigued at the wheel.
 Lack of sleep can be detrimental towards driving and the ability to respond effectively and quickly enough to conditions or incidents.

 Any impairment to the decision-making process creates risk and reduces the ability to stay safe on the roads.
 One in six crashes on major roads due to sleep deprivation results in death.
-What’s more, it’s estimated that 20-30% of of fatal crashes on Australian roads are due to fatigue.
+What’s more, 40% of fatigue-related crashes involve commercial drivers who are often in larger vehicles.

 So, as a driver, what should you do if you are suffering from fatigue?
 Wherever possible, get plenty of rest before embarking on a long journey.
 Should you begin to feel tired during your journey, stop!
 Pullover as soon as it’s safe to do so and take a break.
 Go for a walk, get a coffee or energy drink and take in some fresh air.

 Always plan ahead on long journeys to include rest breaks. if you are a commercial driver, you must never exceed the number of driving hours per day and ensure adequate rest periods in-between before each journey.

 Fleet managers need to ensure that the correct rest periods are made by their drivers.

 When was the last time that you had an eye test?
 The year may be a little vague for some drivers, but the minimum recommendation is every two years.